palmerr23/control_TLV320AIC3104/README.md

 In differential mode '-' inputs should be grounded for unbalanced signals to reduce noise.

+When differential input signals are connected in single-ended mode, crosstalk will occur between channels due to the CODEC's internal multiplexing (see Fig 10-13, p36).

 ### inputSelect(int level, int8_t channel, int8_t codec)

 The balanced inputs (L1) are used for both mic and line inputs.
 PGA gain is adjustable between 0 and 59.5 dB.

-Compliant with the Teensy audioControl standard and the SGTL5000 implementation, this sets an input to either MIC (-59.5 dB [-62.5 dBm]) or Line (0 dB [-2.5 dBm]).
+Compliant with the Teensy audioControl standard and the SGTL5000 implementation, this sets an input to either MIC (-59.5 dB [-62.5 dBm]) or LINE (0 dB [-2.5 dBm]).

 For finer gain control, use inputLevel( ).

-### inputLevel(float gainVal, int8_t channel, int8_t codec) and gain(gainVal, channel, codec)
+### inputLevel(float gainVal, int8_t channel, int8_t codec)

+and

+###gain(gainVal, channel, codec)

+The two functions are equivalent, setting the maximum input level or gain of an input channel.

-The balanced inputs (L1) are used for both mic and line inputs.
+The CODEC's balanced inputs (LINE1Lx and LINE1Rx) are used for both mic and line inputs.
 PGA gain is adjustable between 0 and 59.5 dB.

-The two functions are equivalent, setting the maximum input level or gain of an input channel.

 For inputLevel( ) the range is -59.9 to 0 dB.